Welcome to Student Life

-The Peer Helpers course trains students in how to better help their peers.
+The Peer Helpers program trains students in how to better help their peers.
 Peer Helpers gain life skills through training in the eight communication skills and through practicing these skills in mock situations.
 In addition, Peer Helpers study problem-solving techniques, decision-making strategies, and basic concepts of human behavior as they relate to peer tutoring, mentoring, and conflict resolution.
 After nine weeks of training, students are assigned to work as tutors, mediators, or mentors.
 Special thanks goes to the support of the Jennifer Claire Moore Foundation.
 Without their help, many of the opportunities would not be possible.

 Gulf Shores High School Student Government Association is an organization of the Students, for the Students, and by the Students.
 SGA is headed by a group of officers but is an open organization for all students to be a part of.
 SGA serves as a link between the administration and the student body.
 They work for betterment of students in the hopes of providing the best possible high school experience for their peers.

-Secretary- Jake Gibbons
+President- Jake Gibbons

 SGA Sponsor- Owen Corcoran